safer-rust/rust-safety-standard/rust-safety.md

 ### 3.1 Safety Rules
 The soundness of free functions is relatively straightforward to justify.

-- **Function Safety Rule 1**: If a free function contains no unsafe code, there is no mandatory contract to be upheld, and it is therefore safe, unless the developer explicitly chooses to declare it unsafe by design.
-- **Function Safety Rule 2**: If a free function contains unsafe code, it can be declared safe only if all conditions required for the safe use of that unsafe code are met.
+- **Function Safety Rule 1**: If a free function contains unsafe code, it can be declared safe only if all conditions required for the safe use of that unsafe code are met.
+- **Function Safety Rule 2**: If a free function contains no unsafe code, there is no mandatory contract to be upheld, and it can be declared safe.

+Note that Function Safety Rule 2 continues to hold even when the function calls other functions that contain unsafe code, provided that those callees themselves satisfy Function Safety Rule 1 and do not impose additional safety contracts.

 ## 3.2 Safety Comments
 There are two mandatory rules and one recommended practice for documenting the safety requirements of free functions: